yazanabdulhafez/data-structures-and-algorithms/sorting/README.md

 ### Code challenge #26

-This challange is about sorting an array using Insertion Sort algorithm.You need to review the pseudocode , then trace the algorithm.
+This challenge is about sorting an array using Insertion Sort algorithm.You need to review the pseudocode , then trace the algorithm.

 ### Code challenge #27